-In variable length (varlen) mode, the DAG card will capture the whole packet, providing its size is less than the slen value.
-Therefore to use this capture mode effectively you should set the slen value to the largest number of bytes that a captured packet is likely to contain.
-For more information on snaplength, see slen (page 20).
+The DAG 5.2X uses variable length capture.
+This allows you to capture the whole packet, providing its size is less than the slen value.
+Therefore to be effective you should set the slen value to the largest number of bytes that a captured packet is likely to contain.

 Any packet that is larger than the slen value will be truncated to that size.
-Any packet that is smaller than the slen value will be captured at its actual size therefore producing a shorter record which saves bandwidth and storage space.
+Any packet that is smaller than the slen value will be captured at its actual size therefore producing a shorter record which save bandwidth and storage space.